 If your physician recommends an influenza vaccine, it's best to receive it before flu activity begins.
 It takes about two weeks after vaccination for the body to develop an immune response that is sufficient to provide protection.
 The CDC recommends receiving a flu vaccine by the end of October, but obtaining a vaccination later still can be beneficial.

 Many health professionals accept most major insurance plans, including Medicare, for payment toward flu vaccinations.
 Flu vaccines are available through physicians’ offices, state and county health departments, college health centers and many retail pharmacies.

 There are other ways to help protect yourself and your loved ones from getting the flu.
-We invite you to explore the information on this page to learn more about about influenza, flu prevention, the flu vaccine and how MDA can help you locate a flu shot program in your area.
-We can't keep flu season from coming, but there's a lot we can do to prepare and help protect you and your family from its implications.
+We invite you to explore the information on this page to learn more about influenza, flu prevention, and the flu vaccine.
+We cannot keep flu season from coming, but there is a lot we can do to prepare and help protect you and your family from its implications.

 Flu Season Tips

 In addition to receiving a flu vaccine, here are some ways you can protect yourself and those you love from exposure to influenza:

 - Educate family members and roommates about the heightened risk of influenza for individuals with neuromuscular diseases, and the importance of staying away from others who are experiencing flulike symptoms.

 - Promote good hand hygiene among everyone in your home, which means washing hands with soap and water for at least 20 seconds (the time it takes to sing “Happy Birthday” twice), especially after coughing or sneezing.
 Alcohol-based hand sanitizers containing at least 60 percent alcohol also are effective.

 - Encourage everyone in your home to practice respiratory etiquette by covering coughs and sneezes with tissues or with your arm.
 Dispose of tissues in a waste receptacle after use.